Rapid evaluation of Newtonian potentials on planar domains: Introduction

-In this paper, we present a simple and effective algorithm that unifies the far, near and self-interaction computations, and resolves all of the aforementioned problems.
+In this paper, we present a simple and efficient high-order algorithm that unifies the far, near and self-interaction computations, and resolves all of the aforementioned problems.
 As in the DRM, we use the anti-Laplacian to reduce the volume integral to a collection of boundary integrals.
 However, unlike the DRM, we approximate the anti-Laplacian locally over each mesh element, and then reduce the Newtonian potential to layer potentials over the boundaries of the individual mesh elements.
 We efficiently evaluate the resulting layer potentials to machine precision using the Helsing-Ojala method.
 As a result, we are able to rapidly evaluate the Newtonian potential generated by each mesh element at any target location to machine accuracy, with the speed of the evaluation independent of the target location.
 In particular, the speeds of close and self-evaluations for a single mesh element are almost the same as the speed of evaluating a layer potential over the element boundary by naive quadrature.
-Furthermore, the use of Green's third identity reduces the number of quadrature nodes (for the far field interaction computation) over a single mesh element from $\O(N^2)$ to $\O(N)$.
-When our algorithm is used to compute the Newtonian potential to machine precision over a general domain, the total time spent on calculating the near and self-interactions is roughly the same as the time spent on the far field interaction computation (i.e., the FMM computation).
-Finally, we note that the precomputation required by our algorithm is essentially negligible.
+Furthermore, the use of Green's third identity reduces the number of quadrature nodes in the far field interaction computation over a single mesh element from $\O(N^2)$ to $\O(N)$.
+Finally, we note that the precomputation required by our algorithm makes up a small fraction of the total cost.